cilliemalan/lispy/README.md

 - symbols
 - functions
 Of the above 6, the parser can only spit out the top 5.
-Each of the above corresponds to its javascript equivalent, though symbols have radically different symmantics, of course.
+Each of the above corresponds to its javascript equivalent, though symbols have radically different symmantics.

+Lispy also implicitly supports javascript types, although it cannot ordinarily produce some of them.
+Some functions in the prelude produce javascript objects (such as `import`) and the `->` function can access properties.
+The `object` function can create objects by calling `Object.fromEntries`.

 ### Numbers and Strings
 These are exactly their javascript counterparts and behave the same.
 Numbers are not magic